 Reading Specialist – A reading specialist works with students who have been identified as struggling readers in a one-on-one or small group setting.
-A reading specialist assists the teacher in identifying students who are struggling readers as well as finding the specific area within reading that they struggle with.
+A reading specialist assists the teacher in identifying students who are struggling readers as well as finding the specific area within reading which they struggle.
 A reading specialist’s goal is to get each student they work with on grade level for reading.

 Intervention Specialist – An intervention specialist is much like a reading specialist.
 However, they are not just limited to reading and may assists students who struggle in many areas including reading, math, science, social studies, etc. They often fall under the direct supervision of the classroom teacher.